 Also, while transferring, the sort of college you go to has a major effect on your bill.

 Online, In-state colleges are altogether less expensive than their private and out-of-state partners.

-- How to apply for Scholarship and grants to pay for online colleges?
+How to apply for scholarships and grants to pay for online colleges?

 It is more logical to go for a scholarship if you can secure one.

-Because unlike loans you don’t have to pay back scholarship and grants.
+Because unlike loans you don’t have to pay back scholarships and grants.

 What are the various types of scholarships?